EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 A dynamic topography model is optional.
 If one is not specified then dynamic topography is assumed to be zero.

+All dynamic topography models consist of a sequence of time-dependent global grids (where each grid is associated with a past geological time).
+The grids are in the *mantle* reference frame (instead of the *plate* reference frame) and hence the drill site location must be reconstructed
+(back in time) before sampling these grids.
+To enable this, a dynamic topography model also includes an associated static-polygons file to assign a reconstruction plate ID to the drill site, and associated rotation file(s) to reconstruct the drill site location.

+.. warning:: If the drill site is reconstructed to a time that is older than the age of the crust it is located on, then a warning is emitted
+             (to ``standard error`` on the console) stating that the dynamic topography model does not cover, or cannot interpolate, the drill site location.
+             This is because it does not make sense to reconstruct a parcel of crust prior to the time at which that parcel appeared.
+             This can happen when interpolating between the two dynamic topography grids that surround the reconstruction time because the older of the two grids could be arbitrarily old.
+In this case the younger of the two grids is sampled.
+             This same warning is also emitted if the dynamic topography model does not go back far enough in time.
+             In this case the oldest dynamic topography grid in the model is sampled.

-In the oceanic subsidence model, we adjust the subsidence to account for the change in dynamic topography since present day.
+Dynamic topography is included in the oceanic subsidence model by adjusting the subsidence to account for the change in dynamic topography at the drill site since present day.

 .. seealso:: :ref:`pygplates_oceanic_subsidence`

-In the continental subsidence model, we first remove the effects of dynamic topography (between the start of rifting and present day) before estimating the rift stretching factor.
+Dynamic topography is included in the continental subsidence model by first removing the effects of dynamic topography (between the start of rifting and present day) prior to estimating the rift stretching factor.
 This is because estimation of the stretching factor only considers subsidence due to lithospheric thinning (stretching) and subsequent thickening (thermal cooling).
-Once the optimal stretching factor has been estimated, we then adjust the tectonic subsidence to account for the change in dynamic topography since the start of rifting.
+Once the optimal stretching factor has been estimated, the continental subsidence is adjusted to account for the change in dynamic topography since the start of rifting.

 .. seealso:: :ref:`pygplates_continental_subsidence`

-There are built-in dynamic topography models :ref:`bundled <pybacktrack_reference_bundle_data>` inside ``backtrack``:
+These are the built-in dynamic topography models :ref:`bundled <pybacktrack_reference_bundle_data>` inside ``backtrack``:

 * *Müller et al., 2017* - `Dynamic topography of passive continental margins and their hinterlands since the Cretaceous <https://doi.org/10.1016/j.gr.2017.04.028>`_